-Plans for the exploitation and dissemination of results for proposals submitted under this topic must include a strong business case and sound exploitation strategy, as outlined in the introduction to this Destination.
+Whenever the expected exploitation of project results entails developing, creating, manufacturing and marketing a product or process, or in creating and providing a service, the plan for the exploitation and dissemination of results must include a strategy for such exploitation.
 The exploitation plans are expected to include preliminary plans for scalability, commercialisation, and deployment (feasibility study, business plan) indicating the possible funding sources to be potentially used (in particular the Innovation Fund).